sashokbg/recruitment-web/README.md

     Pricing rules:

-    Students are charged 10 cents a day (0.10 eu) for the first 30 days.
+    Students are charged 10 cents a day (0.10 eu).
     Exception to that rule are students who are in their first year, who have 15 days of free period for each book.